openfusion-dev/ogre/docs/tutorial.rst

      interval=None
  )

-.. note:: Either a keyword or location are required.
+.. note:: Either a keyword or location is required.

 To issue the same query directly from the command line, use the following: